 Effectively resolving complex trust and estate disputes requires not only a clear understanding of the substantive issues that are in play, but also a trial lawyer’s strategic judgment, procedural and evidentiary experience, and ability to present a case to a judge or jury.
 So our trust and estate litigation practice pairs our nationally recognized Private Clients lawyers with a core group of full-time litigators who focus their practices on fiduciary matters.

 Our trust and estate litigators have handled scores of fiduciary disputes in courtrooms across the country.
-We have successfully tried multi-million-dollar cases, we have set new precedent on appeal, and we have taught trust officers, in-house lawyers, and fellow practitioners.
+We have set new precedent on appeal, and we have taught trust officers, in-house lawyers, and fellow practitioners.
 We pride ourselves on finding creative ways to resolve disputes before a lawsuit is filed, but when litigation cannot be avoided, we know the landscape and we know how to navigate it.

 We have particularly in-depth experience representing corporate fiduciaries, who bring us their most sensitive trust and estate matters.
 We also regularly represent individual trustees and executors as well as trust and estate beneficiaries.
 Among the issues we have addressed are:

 - Closely held businesses – defense of fiduciary holding a controlling interest in a closely held business

 - Duty of loyalty – defense of allegation of self-dealing and violation of the duty of loyalty between beneficiaries

 - Personal jurisdiction of state courts over non-resident beneficiaries

 - Impact of prior pending cases on jurisdiction of state courts